msvanausdal/purdue-bsee/README.md

 ### ENGL 10600 Introductory Composition
 #### Digital Portfolio
 A compilation of the work completed throughout the semester, including drafts, feedback, revisions, and reflections.
 Showcases the development of written communication skills and adaptation of those skills in various contexts.

+### ENGR 13200
+#### NaturalCatalysts Enzyme Analysis Technical Brief
+Technical brief documenting the analysis of enzyme effectiveness data provided by the fictional client Natural Catalysts.
+Showcases the use of linearization techniques and parameter identification to develop an algorithm to determine the fastest acting stain-removing enzyme.
+Analysis was primarily completed using MATLAB.

 ## Courses Taken

 ### Fall 2020
 CHM 11500 General Chemistry